-Reflections on the meaning of the story, "Uprooted"
+Reflections on SYNCing with the story, Uprooted

 If you have already said, “I’m in.
 SYNC me!” you have your roots in Abraham.
 You have his spiritual DNA.
 So let’s get the party started, celebrating with a huge “Yes” to all five of these things:

 Yes, God has provided a new spiritual root to unite and bless humanity, and it all goes back to Abraham.

 Yes, the key to God’s whole strategy is Jesus, the King of blessing, whose wrongful death ironically created a way for people like us to become spiritual descendants of Abraham.

 Yes, Jesus puts his Spirit, life, and power into us, rooting us in Abraham and giving us a share in the mission of Abraham’s tribe—blessing the whole world.

 Yes, I am blessing others right now—forgiving everybody for everything like Jesus has forgiven me.
 My roots give me strength to trust God about that.

 Yes, I am trusting Jesus and his Spirit to help me rise above any rejection I face for him.
 I know my roots in Abraham.
 I know I am one of the many citizens of Jesus’ kingdom.